-Influenza is caused by infection with an influenza virus.
+Influenza (also known as ‘flu’) is a highly contagious respiratory illness caused by influenza viruses.
 The main viruses that cause influenza are influenza A and influenza B. Each of these have different strains.
-It maily affects the throat and lungs, but can also cause problems with the heart and the rest of the body, especially in elderly people with other health problems.
-Influenza makes people quite unwell, and is different to a severe cold which people often mistakenly call the "flu".
+It mainly affects the throat and lungs, but can also cause problems with the heart and the rest of the body, especially in elderly people with other health problems.

 Every year people in certain

-high risk groups are more likely to be impacted by seasonal flu than others.
+high risk groups are more likely to be impacted by flu than others.

-It is particularly important for people at increased risk of severe illness from influenza to be vaccinated against influenza and to seek medical attention early if they develop symptoms.
+It is particularly important for people at increased risk of severe illness from flu to be vaccinated against flu and to seek medical attention early if they develop symptoms.

 Flu can produce symptoms of fever, chills, cough, sore throat, tiredness and muscle aches, and sometimes vomiting and diarrhoea.
 Severe case of flu can result in breathing difficulty and pneumonia.
 Symptoms generally appear between two to four days after exposure.
 If you develop these symptoms you should stay at home and avoid close contact with others until your symptoms are gone.